Santos-Zacaria v. Garland

 On November 23, 2022, CAC, along with the National Immigration Litigation Alliance, filed an amici curiae brief in support of Santos-Zacaria.
-Our brief makes three main points to support Santos-Zacaria’s argument that § 1252(d)(1)’s exhaustion requirement is not jurisdictional.
+Our brief made three main points to support Santos-Zacaria’s argument that § 1252(d)(1)’s exhaustion requirement is not jurisdictional.

-First, our brief explains that the Supreme Court has adopted a clear statement rule to determine whether statutory requirements are jurisdictional.
+First, our brief explained that the Supreme Court has adopted a clear statement rule to determine whether statutory requirements are jurisdictional.
 In other words, Congress must state clearly that a requirement is jurisdictional before courts can treat it that way.
 Requiring clarity makes sense because jurisdictional prerequisites cannot be waived or forfeited by parties and can therefore be raised months or years into litigation and must be assessed by courts on their own.
 Jurisdictional rules therefore come at a cost to litigants and judges.
 The cost is especially great for non-citizens in removal proceedings, who frequently have limited English proficiency, are not guaranteed legal representation, and are often subject to mandatory detention.

-Second, our brief argues that Congress has not clearly stated that § 1252(d)(1)’s exhaustion requirement is jurisdictional.
+Second, our brief argued that Congress has not clearly stated that § 1252(d)(1)’s exhaustion requirement is jurisdictional.
 The text of the statute provides no indication that Congress intended the exhaustion requirement to be jurisdictional.
 Notably, in other parts of the Immigration and Nationality Act, Congress was very explicit in providing that “no court shall have jurisdiction” over certain issues.

-Finally, we explain that there is no long tradition of treating § 1252(d)(1)’s exhaustion requirement as jurisdictional.
+Finally, we explained that there is no long tradition of treating § 1252(d)(1)’s exhaustion requirement as jurisdictional.
 In fact, the Supreme Court has previously “treated as nonjurisdictional other types of threshold requirements that claimants must complete, or exhaust, before filing a lawsuit.”

-In sum, the Fifth Circuit Court’s dismissal of Santos-Zacaria’s case for lack of jurisdiction has no basis in § 1252(d)(1)’s text or history, as § 1252(d)(1) does not meet the Supreme Court’s long-standing requirements regarding what makes a statute jurisdictional.
+In sum, the Fifth Circuit Court’s dismissal of Santos-Zacaria’s case for lack of jurisdiction has no basis in § 1252(d)(1)’s text or history, as § 1252(d)(1) did not meet the Supreme Court’s long-standing requirements regarding what makes a statute jurisdictional.

 November 23, 2022